Themis-Sword/themis-sword-blog.github.com/source/_posts/2015-04-21-about-love.markdown

 Love leads to a colorful dream, which is worth weaving and cherishing
 Love means tolerating, which permits you being real
 Love paints your life, furthermore harbors your soul.
+Love is so hard to achieve, but it trully lasts.

 **I Love Thee! [@leah0204](http://www.weibo.com/leah0204)**
 <iframe width="420" height="315" src="https://www.youtube.com/embed/1moWxHdTkT0" frameborder="0" allowfullscreen></iframe>